The North Face Dryzzle Futurelight Review | Is This Rain Jacket Worth It?

 Regarding the Dryzzle Futurelight rain jacket, you’ll find the face and backer fabric is made of 100% recycled material (which makes up 90% of the jacket) and the shell is coated with a PFC-free DWR treatment.

-From my experience thus far, I believe that this jacket will have a long life thanks to its rugged build quality but if that changes, I will update this post to include further information on the longevity of the Dryzzle jacket.
+From my experience thus far, I believe that this jacket will have a long life thanks to its rugged build quality.
+But if that changes, I will update this post to include further information on the longevity of the Dryzzle jacket.

 Value Of The North Face Dryzzle Futurelight Waterproof Jacket